Go to the profile of Commission Factory

 By strategically leveraging colours for marketing and advertising, advertisers can portray their brand the way they want their audience to perceive the product message and values.

-For example, McDonald’s has moved away from using its iconic red and gold in their branding and now use a colour scheme of natural colours like green.
-Why?
-To promote its message that it’s a healthier option than other fast-food chains.
+For example, McDonald's European division moved away from using its iconic red and gold in its branding in favour of a colour scheme that includes green.11 Why?
+To promote its message that it's more environmentally conscious.

 This is why the psychology of colour can be so powerful for marketing efforts, it can help advertisers portray their brand to consumers the way they want.